New Technique Reduces Side Effects, Improves Delivery of Chemotherapy Nanodrugs

 By Jocelyn DuffyMedia Inquiries

 - Mellon College of Science

 Carnegie Mellon University researchers have developed a new method for delivering chemotherapy nanodrugs that increases their bioavailability and reduces side effects.

 Their study, published online in Scientific Reports, shows that administering an FDA-approved nutrition source prior to chemotherapy can reduce the amount of the toxic drugs that settle in the spleen, liver and kidneys.

-Nanodrugs, drugs attached to tiny biocompatible particles, show great promise in treatment of a number of diseases, including cancer.
+Nanodrugs — drugs attached to tiny biocompatible particles — show great promise in the treatment of a number of diseases, including cancer.
 Delivery of these drugs, however, is not very efficient — only about 0.7 percent of chemotherapy nanodrugs reach their target tumor cells.
 The remainder are absorbed by other cells, including those in the liver, spleen and kidneys.
-When the drugs build up in these organs, they cause toxicity and side-effects that negatively impact a patient’s quality of life.
+When the drugs build up in these organs, they cause toxicity and side-effects that negatively impact a patient's quality of life.

-“This methodology could have a major impact in the delivery of nanodrugs not only for patients undergoing chemotherapy for cancer treatment but also to those being treated with nanodrugs for other conditions,” said Ho.
+"This methodology could have a major impact in the delivery of nanodrugs not only for patients undergoing chemotherapy for cancer treatment but also to those being treated with nanodrugs for other conditions," Ho said.